asketsus/quiniWin-Python/README.md

 ##Hit Ratio
 As in any lottery game, the most important part of the success is in the luck factor.
 Play the most probable betting does not guarantee any prizes, but will give us a greater chance of success in the long run.

-On a personal level I have used it in a game system with 7 doubles, where in the second week got benefits hitting a game of 14 hits plus fifteen plenary.
+On a personal level I have used it in a game system with 7 doubles, when in the second week got benefits hitting a game of 14 hits plus fifteen plenary.

 ###License
 >Copyright (C) 2014  Antonio Jesús González León